 Such laws are invalid retrospective legislation.
 See Union Oil Company v.
-Moesch, 88 Cal.App.3d 72, 77 (1979) (holding that legislation only applied prospectively to contract renewal, not retrospectively to initial contract); United States Trust Company v.
+Moesch(1979) 88 Cal.App.3d 72, 77 (holding that legislation only applied prospectively to contract renewal, not retrospectively to initial contract); United States Trust Company v.
 New Jersey, 431 U.S.1 (1977) (invalidating retroactive repeal of statutory covenant between New York and New Jersey).

 Federal and California decisional law use a similar test to determine whether a violation of the Contracts Clause has occurred.
 See Sonoma County Organization of Public Employees v.
-County of Sonoma, 23 Cal.3d 296, 307 (1979) (employing identical tests to determine whether legislation violated Federal and State Contract Clauses).
+County of Sonoma(1979) 23 Cal.3d 296, 307 (employing identical tests to determine whether legislation violates Federal and State Contract Clauses).
 The test consists of three steps as set forth in General Motors Corporation v.
 Romein, 503 U.S. 181 (1992), at page 186:

 “This inquiry has three components: whether there is a contractual relationship, whether a change in law impairs that contractual relationship, and whether the impairment is substantial.”